Ministry-of-Silly-Scripts/codewars-js-likes/README.md

 # Who likes it?

-Who likes it? kata performed to train TDD
+Who likes it? kata performed to train TDD (part of Jaguars training at IBM)

 [Who likes it? on CodeWars](https://www.codewars.com/kata/5266876b8f4bf2da9b000362)